-As discussed in Appendix I to the Supplement, "Federal Programs Excluded from and Portions of 2 CFR Part 200," grantees are to use the fiscal policies (including obligation and expenditure of funds) that apply to their own funds in administering LIHEAP.
+As discussed in Appendix I to the Supplement, "Federal Programs Excluded from the A-102 Common Rule and Portions of 2 CFR Part 200," grantees are to use the fiscal policies (including obligation and expenditure of funds) that apply to their own funds in administering LIHEAP.
 Procedures must be adequate to ensure the proper disbursal of and accounting for Federal funds paid to the grantee, including procedures for monitoring the assistance provided (42 USC 8624(b)(10); 45 CFR section 96.30).